Monitor changes to your file system

 ... filters = <filter1>, <filter2>, ... terminal-blacklist [filter:blacklist:terminal-blacklist] regex1 = .?

-Important: If you ever blacklist a directory including via a terminal blacklist at the end of a series of whitelists, then Splunk Enterprise blacklists all its subfolders and files, as they do not pass any whitelist.
+If you blacklist a directory including a terminal blacklist at the end of a series of whitelists, then Splunk Enterprise blacklists all its subfolders and files, as they do not pass any whitelist.
 To accommodate this, whitelist all desired folders and subfolders explicitly ahead of the blacklist items in your filters.

 This configuration monitors files in the specified directory with the extensions

 .log and ignores all others.

-Note: In this example, a directory could be blacklisted.
-If this is the case, Splunk Enterprise would blacklist all of its subfolders and files as well -- only files in the specified directory would be monitored.
+In this example, a directory could be blacklisted.
+If this is the case, Splunk Enterprise blacklists all of its subfolders and files as well.
+Only files in the specified directory would be monitored.

 [filter:whitelist:configs] regex1 = .*\.config regex2 = .*\.xml regex3 = .*\.properties regex4 = .*\.log [filter:blacklist:terminal-blacklist] regex1 = .? [fschange:/var/apache] index = sample recurse = true followLinks = false signedaudit = false fullEvent = true sendEventMaxSize = 1048576 delayInMills = 1000 filters = configs,terminal-blacklist